 CPU_COUNT parameter for each database instance must be set so that the values of the

-CPU_COUNT parameters for all instances on the server add up to eight.
+CPU_COUNT parameters for all instances on the server add up to eight or less.
 For example, you could have

 CPU_COUNT=3 on one instance and